 Single-family dwellings along with all rental units, including apartments and seasonally rented single-family dwellings are to install CO detectors in each area within, or giving access to, the bedrooms.
 This means you can put one in each bedroom or in the hallway or room in which a person travels through to reach a bedroom(s).
 It is strongly recommended that no CO detector be placed in excess of 15 feet of any bedroom door.

-Question 35: Why is mediation referenced in the contract?
+Why is mediation referenced in the Purchase and Sale Agreement?

 Answer: The State of Maine set up protections for valuable waterfowl and wading bird habitat and shorebird feeding and roosting areas under the Natural Resources Protection Act (NRPA).
 The Maine Department of Inland Fisheries and Wildlife (DIF&W) identified inland waterfowl and wading bird habitats throughout the state as having "high to moderate value."
 These habitats are comprised of a complex of freshwater wetland and open water areas plus a 250 foot wide area surrounding the complex where the birds nest (Note: on great ponds, only the upland area that is within the 250 feet of the freshwater wetland is included as part of the habitat).
 This means there is a 250 foot zone around waterfowl and wading bird habitats (as described above) that require either a Permit By Rule (PBR) through the Maine Department of Environmental Protection (DEP) for activities in existing developed areas, or if not previously developed a landowner must apply for a full individual NRPA permit through DEP.
 DIF&W has identified essential "staging area" habitats (where the birds feed and rest) where concentrations of shorebirds congregate during migration periods.
 The shorebird feeding area includes the intertidal area used for feeding and a 100 foot buffer area which is measured from the edge of the coastal wetland, and includes nearby upland areas.
 The shorebird roosting area includes the intertidal area used for feeding, the roosting area, and a 250 foot buffer area which is measured from the edge of the roosting area, and includes nearby upland areas.
 Like the inland waterfowl and wading bird habitats, activities in the shorebird feeding (100 foot area) and roosting areas (250 foot area) require either a PBR for activities in an existing developed area, or if not previously developed a landowner must apply for a full individual NRPA permit through DEP.
 DIF&W has also identified certain intertidal areas along the coast as high or moderate value to waterfowl and wading birds.
 This tidal habitat is limited to the identified tidal habitat area and is located within the coastal wetland, which was previously regulated as a protected natural resource under NRPA.